-The project we work on in this paper is to address the compactness issue that given a sequence of CCE manifolds $(X^d, M^{d-1}, \{g_i^{+}\})$ with $M = \partial X$ and $\{ g_i \} = \{ r_i^2 g_i^{+} \} $ a sequence of compactified metrics, denote $ h_i = g_i|_{M}$, assuming $\{h_i\}$ forms a compact family of metrics in $M$, when is it true that some representatives ${\bar g_i} \in [g_i]$ with $\{ {\bar g}_i |_M =h_i\} $ also forms a compact family of metrics in $X$?
-We remark that, for a CCE manifold, given any conformal infinity, a special defining function which we call geodesic defining function $r$ exists so that $ | \nabla_{\bar g} r | \equiv 1 $ in an asymptotic neighborhood $M \times [0, \epsilon)$ of $M$.
-We also remark that the eventual goal to study the compactness problem is to establish the existence of conformal filling in for some classes of Riemannian manifolds as the conformal infinity. \\
+We remark that, for a CCE manifold, given any conformal infinity $(M, h)$, a special defining function $r$, which we call the geodesic defining function, exists so that $ | \nabla_{r^2 g^{+}} r | \equiv 1 $ in an asymptotic neighborhood $M \times [0, \epsilon)$ of $M$ with $r^2 g^{+}|_M = h$.
+We also remark that the eventual goal in the study of the compactness problem is to establish the existence result of conformal fill-ins for some classes of Riemannian manifolds as the conformal infinities.

-One of the difficulties to address the compactness problem is due to the existence of some ``non-local" term in the asymptotic expansion of the metric near the conformal infinity.
-To see this, when $d$ is even, we look at the asymptotic behavior of the compactified metric $g$ of CCE manifold $(X^{d} ,M^{d-1}, g^{+})$ with conformal infinity $(M^{d-1}, [h] )$, which has been worked out earlier (see \cite{G00,FG12}).
+One of the difficulties to address the compactness problem is due to the existence of a non-local term in the asymptotic expansion of the metric near the conformal infinity.
+To see this, we recall the asymptotic behavior of the compactified metric $g$ of CCE manifold $(X, g^{+})$ of dimension $d$, with conformal infinity $(M, [h] )$, which has been worked out earlier (see \cite{G00,FG12}).
 It turns out that the behavior is a bit different depending on whether the dimension $d$ is even or odd.